Window of Opportunity

 Secondly, Zorian realized the eagle riders didn’t have any serious mental defenses on them.
 They only had a basic mental shield that couldn’t even provide a speed bump against his psychic powers.
 As for the eagles, they were even worse.
 Completely defenseless.

 “This is your last–” started the eagle mage commander, but was interrupted by a draconic roar.
 Oganj had finally managed to tear a hole in the barrier large enough to squeeze himself through and immediately tore himself out of the containment barrier the angels erected around Iasku Mansion.
 The barrier quickly mended itself, but it was too late – the dragon mage was out of the box.

 And riding on his back were Quatach-Ichl, Silverlake, and Jornak.

 Well.
 So much for his worries about having to eventually lure their enemies out of the barrier.

 In any case, the eagle riders were clearly surprised at the appearance of an adult dragon so close to them, and unsure what to do for a moment.
 In that moment, Zorian struck.
-He reached out into the minds of giant eagles, every single one of them, and ordered them to attack Oganj while amplifying their anger until they were completely berserk.
-The let out frenzied screeches and made a beeline for the approaching dragon mage, ignoring their rider’s panicked attempts to regain control.
+He reached out into the minds of the giant eagles, every single one of them, and ordered them to attack Oganj while amplifying their anger until they were completely berserk.
+They let out frenzied screeches and made a beeline for the approaching dragon mage, ignoring their riders' panicked attempts to regain control.

 He then reached towards the mind of the eagle rider commander, and forced him to make a loud proclamation in that amplified voice of his.
 The man had no choice but to obey.